Aliases for NAA15 Gene

 GeneCards Summary for NAA15 Gene

 NAA15 (N(Alpha)-Acetyltransferase 15, NatA Auxiliary Subunit) is a Protein Coding gene.
-Diseases associated with NAA15 include Ogden Syndrome and Retinitis Pigmentosa 75.
+Diseases associated with NAA15 include Mental Retardation, Autosomal Dominant 50 and Ogden Syndrome.
 Among its related pathways are Mesodermal Commitment Pathway.
-GO annotations related to this gene include poly(A) RNA binding and N-acetyltransferase activity.
+Gene Ontology (GO) annotations related to this gene include N-acetyltransferase activity.
 An important paralog of this gene is NAA16.

 UniProtKB/Swiss-Prot for NAA15 Gene